marceloinsabralde/SYNCHRO-EVM/README.md

-Kumara.WebApi << exposes API for all of Kumara project and POC entities via CRUD Kumara.WebApi.Tests << for unit tests to test Kumara.WebApi Kumara.Search <<  for global search functionality Kumara.Scenarios << for BDD scenarios
+Kumara.WebApi << exposes API for all of Kumara project and POC entities via CRUD Kumara.WebApi.Tests << for unit tests to test Kumara.WebApi Kumara.Search <<  for global search functionality Kumara.Search.Tests << for unit tests to test Kumara.Search Kumara.Scenarios << for BDD scenarios
 ```